Microsoft/BotBuilder-Location/Node/core/Readme.md

 Note: Due to the inheritably lack of accuracy of reverse geo-coders, we only use it to capture: `PostalAddress.Locality, PostalAddress.Region PostalAddress.Country and PostalAddress.PostalCode`.

+**Note**: Reverse geocoding is an inherently imprecise operation.
+For that reason, when the reverse geocode option is selected, the location control will collect only the `locality`, `region`, `country` and `postalCode` fields and ask the user to provide the desired street address manually.

-#### Specifying required fields
+### Specifying required fields
 You can specify required location fields that need to be collected by the control.
-If the user does not provide any of the required fields, the control will prompt the user to fill them in.
-The example specifies that the street address and postal (zip) code are required.
+If the user does not provide values for one or more required fields, the control will prompt him to fill them in.
+You can specify required fields by passing them in the `requiredFields` parameter.
+The example specifies the street address and postal (zip) code as required.

 ````JavaScript
 var options = {